 Jack of All Trades vs. Master of One

 Cyclocross bikes are specialists.
-They’re designed for racing on specific courses with specific rules.
+They’re designed for racing on specific courses with specific rules, good for drafting and other race maneuvers.
 That means they excel in their niche but might not be the best choice outside of it.
 Gravel bikes are the generalists of the cycling world.

 They can handle a variety of conditions, from smooth pavement to rough trails.
 It doesn’t matter if you’re bikepacking, exploring multi-terrain routes, or even entering a gravel race, gravel bikes are up for the challenge.